nathalie-xiaodan-chin/push_swap_42/README.md

     - This means, that I sort one number at a time.
 I take the number x from stack b and then I iterate in stack a to find the number that is just above our number x.
 And I'll push it using the minimum operation by still using the method of: "Should this number be in the top half or the bottom half of the stack a ?"

 #### **d.
 For 500 random numbers and above :**
-- Use an adapted version radix sort :
+- if the biggest number value is below 999: use an adapted version radix sort :
   - Instead of sorting with base ten numerals, I'll sort with base two numerals.
 (Because I don't have 10 stacks, I only have 2 stacks).
   - No need to convert in binary.
 Using % 2 to get the last digit in binary
   - Using bitwise operator >> to shift all the bits to the right
   - Break out of the while loop when the ith-digit of the biggest number is 0
+- if the biggest number value is above 999: use insertion sort

 # V. Documentation that helped me
 - https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a